 Theoretical background of the project

 The starting point for the research project is the considerable impairment of the quality of life of people with aphasia due to an altered experience of identity and autonomy, which can lead to social withdrawal.
 Particularly important for successful coping with aphasia are activities and relationships of the affected person that are perceived as meaningful.
 People with aphasia benefit from peer interaction and mutual support, as their own self-efficacy and psychological well-being are enhanced.
 Digital support in the form of easier access and technical communication aids can improve autonomous networking.
 This is where PeerPAL comes in, as this project is the first to promote the positive effects of self-help through digital as well as social inclusion.

 Increasing the quality of life

 The project is divided into three work phases:

 2) Feasibility study with 4 individuals with aphasia to quantitatively and qualitatively assess difficulties of use.

-3) Evaluation of social network in randomized pretest-night control group design with follow-up at 3 and 6 months (to test stability of results).
+3) Evaluation of social network in a randomised pretest-night control group design with follow-up after 3 months.